When I write and talk about the future for accountants I debunk the hype (and fake news) that suggests that compliance work is dying. It’s NOT.

 I’m firmly of the view that you cannot force-fit the future to your current business model.
 The world is changing.
 And the pace of change has sped up.
 Weirdly, it will never be this SLOW again!

-When I first write about this topic one reader asked how accurate were my predictions ten years ago.
+When I first wrote about this topic one reader asked how accurate were my predictions ten years ago.
 This prompted me to look back on my blog to see how accurate were my predictions back then.
 What I found was that I wasn’t making many predictions.
 And those I did make went against the prevailing view of the time.

 For example, in 2009 I disagreed with those commentators and software suppliers who were telling accountants they must move into the cloud or they would lose their clients.
 I said that such views were, at best, premature.
 I was right 😉